 Brennan Center for Justice finds that “structural or institutional bias against people of color, shaped by long-standing racial, economic, and social inequities, infects the criminal justice system.”
 And these systemic inequities are exacerbated and can lead to implicit bias when the law enforcement interacts with the public.

-In any ordinary job, negligence would lead to loss of a job, at the very least.
+In any ordinary job, negligence would lead to the loss of a job, at the very least.
 Even insider trading has a consequence.
 And killing an innocent person has little to no repercussion?

 “Crime in the United States has been a highly politicized issue,” Michael German very succinctly states.
 Jonathan Mattingly, Brett Hankison, and Myles Cosgrove did not do their job.
 A job where their first and foremost duty was to provide safety to the community they served, to the people they served, to Breonna Taylor.